-Mobile app dev teams looking to deliver innovative, high-quality mobile apps quickly to meet their business demands, must include security as early as possible and throughout the software development lifecycle (SDLC).
+Mobile app dev teams looking to deliver innovative, high-quality mobile apps quickly to meet their organization demands, must include security as early as possible and throughout the software development lifecycle (SDLC).
 While mobile has become the dominant means of accessing information, mobile DevSecOps maturity frequently lags behind web DevSecOps.
 If the security strategy is to test right before release then rush to fix security bugs, releases are often delayed or insecure code ships — but it doesn’t have to be that way.

 Imagine spending months designing and developing a mobile app.
 Suddenly your project grinds to a halt during late-stage testing because a third-party API or library leaks data or a mobile app to server connection is misconfigured.
 You miss the release date and tempers flare.